-Columbia College Chicago is the largest and most diverse private, nonprofit arts and media college in the nation with nearly 11,000 undergraduate and graduate students.
+Columbia College Chicago is the largest and most diverse private, nonprofit arts and media college in the nation with more than 10,000 undergraduate and graduate students.

 Tuition & Value